 For better leadership, successful work, and happy life, we need to defeat some of the aforementioned chronophages forever, and yet gain over others to use them wisely.

-However, efficient leaders don’t allow procrastination to gain an advantage of their time.
+However, efficient leaders don’t allow procrastination to gain the advantage of their time.
 To stay productive, develop your emotional intelligence to understand when time eaters come over you and when you need to concentrate and use your willpower for success.